Obstetrical Scans

 Fetal Echo

-This is a special ultrasound of the baby’s heart.
+This is a special ultrasound of the baby’s heart that can be performed any time after 17-18 weeks gestation.
 This test may be needed if you have a family history of congenital heart defects or if it is difficult to visualize all of the parts of the heart at the time of routine anatomical screening.
+This test can take anywhere from 30 minutes to 2 hours to complete, depending on the findings.

 3D Ultrasound

 3D ultrasound may be utilized to better visualize certain anatomical parts of your baby.
+It is often performed at 24-32 weeks gestation.
 Likewise, it may be utilized if a birth defect is suspected.

 Frequently Asked Questions